Volunteer coordinators / managers

-Note: Applications for screening can be submitted online.
-However, if submitting hard copy application forms, please ensure that they are attached together and submitted to the DCSI Screening Unit at the same time, in order to be eligible for the 'one fee only' provision.
+Applications for screening are now submitted online.
+In exceptional circumstances only, hard copy application forms can be submitted.
+If using hard copy forms, please ensure that they are attached together and submitted to the DCSI Screening Unit at the same time, in order to be eligible for the 'one fee only' provision.

 Office for Volunteers

-- handy flowchart for determining whether a police check or DCSI screening is required, available from the Office for Volunteers 'news' web page;
+- flowchart for determining whether a police check or DCSI screening is required;

 Volunteers on Department of Education and Child Development (DECD) sites